 If we could “trace time” we’d be able to know exactly when change occurred in our lives, we’d see the pivot points and quite possibly know how to replicate them in the here and now.
 If we could “trace time” we’d easily be able to unlock the pesky creative blocks that encumber our businesses, our teams and ourselves.

 Musical lyrics and Koans are both related to blocked creative flow, think about it.
-Both song lyrics and Zen Koans require that we stretch ourselves beyond the ordinary and move toward resolution.
+Both song lyrics and Zen Koans require that we stretch ourselves beyond the ordinary, and move toward resolution.
 Both Zen Koans and Song Lyrics invite us to hear them and see them with an unknowing mind, to see with a beginners mind.
 Both musical lyrics and Zen Koans lend themselves to multiple interpretations and both require us to come at them with a non-ordinary approach to problem solving.
 Unblocking Creativity easily could be a 3rd category and fits easily into the same bucket of requirements a song lyrics and Zen Koans.

 Actively Unblocking Creativity asks us to see things differently instead of banging our heads against the wall while we wail about how blocked we are.
 For a moment and for a bit of fun imagine your whole team finding their own spot on the wall, and in unison banging their heads in hopes of unblocking creativity.

 In the above exercise do you think your team achieved a breakthrough?
 It’s more likely the only breakthrough achieved in this exercise was head going through the plaster wall.
 Of course the above exercise should be preformed only with a gentle bang of your head against the wall, or a slightly harder bang if you are using your imagination.
 I’m pretty sure no one would really smash there fragile skull against a wall (hard) to see if it unblocked creativity.